 Bridges, overpasses and any other road surface that has airflow beneath it can chill quicker than the rest of the road.
 These surfaces can become slick and icy as a result of their cooler temperature.

 Rule Number Three: Know the road.
 If it has not rained for a while, the roads may have a covering of oil residue.
-According to Allstate, the first rains of the season will create a treacherously slick surface on top of the oil.
+When rain mixes with this residue, the result is a treacherously slick surface on top of the oil.
 Be especially careful in parking lots, and at toll booths and stop signs.
 Cars that are leaking oil tend to drop more oil in these locations than on the open road.
 Manhole covers can also negatively impact traction.

 Because of the light reflection and darkening of pavement rain causes, it can be harder to see gravel, mud, and other road debris.
 The best advice is to expect crud on the roads during and after rain and drive accordingly.